top of page

 Balancing is something we do everyday and most of the time are not aware of it - until we lose it.
 We balance when we stand, sit, walk, run, jump ….in fact standing is the hardest thing for us humans to do.

-YSS founder, Hayley Winter, talks about the art and science of balancing in Series 1 of our new Yoga Biomechanics Course.
-She says, ‘when we stand we are the least stable of creatures with the highest centre of gravity and the smallest base of support.
+In Series 1 of our new Yoga Biomechanics Course, I introduce t the art and science of balancing .
+When we stand we are the least stable of creatures with the highest centre of gravity and the smallest base of support.
 Standing is a constant balancing act and one that has external forces impacting on the body's structure affecting our postural habits and everyday movements.

 Gravity, plus lifestyle and conditioning overtime can contribute to poor postural habits and to how well we are able to balance.